 Domaine de la Solitude is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 This allows the wine to soften and open its perfume.
 The wine will also gently warm in the glass, releasing its aromatics.
-Older vintages might also need decanting, for both aerating and to remove the sediment.
+Older vintages might also need decanting, for both aerating and removing the sediment.

-The red wine of Domaine de la Solitude is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted braised and grilled dishes.
-Chateau de la Solitude is a perfect match with Asian dishes, hearty fish courses like tuna, mushrooms and pasta as well as cheese.
+The red wine of Domaine de la Solitude is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted braised, and grilled dishes.
+The wine is also a perfect match with Asian dishes, hearty fish courses like tuna, mushrooms, and pasta as well as cheese.

-The white wine of Domaine de la Solitude is a perfect wine to serve with shellfish, sashimi, sushi, all types of seafood, chicken, veal and cheese.
+The white wine of Domaine de la Solitude is pairs well with wine to serve with shellfish, sashimi, sushi, all types of seafood, chicken, veal, pork, and cheese.

-The production is extremely small as less than 25 cases, or one full barrel of wine will be produced.
+The production is extremely small as less than 25 cases, or one full barrel of wine is produced per vintage.